-An undergraduate or graduate degree in a technology discipline from an accredited university or college is required for unconditional admission to the technology project management graduate program.
-The applicant's undergraduate education must reflect a firm foundation in a technology discipline, the equivalent of 24 hours within one technology major or 18 advanced hours within one technology minor.
+An undergraduate or graduate degree in a technology discipline from an accredited university or college is required for unconditional admission to the cybersecurity graduate program.
+The applicant's undergraduate education must reflect a firm foundation in a computing technology discipline, the equivalent of 24 hours within a computing major or 18 advanced hours within a computing minor.
 Students who do not meet the necessary requirements will be requested to complete prerequisites before entering the program.

 - Admissions Test - Students must submit official scores from the Graduate Record Examination (GRE).

 - A grade point average of 3.0 or better (4.0 scale) for the last 60 hours of academic course work is required for unconditional admission.